Mikhail Seslavinsky: Creation

-He is Deputy Chairman of the Organizing Committee for preparing and holding celebrations of Maxim Gorky’s 150th birthday in 2018.
+He is also Deputy Chairman of the organizing committee for the preparation and holding of the celebration of the 150th anniversary of Maxim Gorky in 2018.

-He is also Deputy Chairman of the Organizing Committee for preparing and holding celebrations of Alexander Solzhenitsyn’s 100th birthday in 2018.
+He is also Deputy Chairman of the organizing committee for the preparation and holding of the celebration of the 100th anniversary of Alexander Solzhenitsyn in 2018.

-He chairs the Organizing Committee for preparing and holding celebrations of Nikolay Nekrasov’s 200th birthday in 2021.
+He heads the organizing committee for the preparation and holding of the celebration of the 200th anniversary of Nikolai Nekrasov in 2021.

-He chairs the Organizing Committee for preparing and holding celebrations of Ivan Bunin’s 150th birthday in 2020.
+He heads the organizing committee for the preparation and holding of the celebration of the 150th anniversary of Ivan Bunin in 2020.

-Mikhail Seslavinsky holds a Ph.D. in History, and is an Associate Member of the Russian Academy of Arts (Department of Art History and Art Criticism).
+Mikhail Seslavinsky holds a Ph.D.Candidate of Historical Sciences, Corresponding Member of the Russian Academy of Arts (Department of Art History and Art History).